ATOM Covered Call Strategy

 ATOM (Atomera Incorporated), in the Technology sector, (Semiconductors industry), listed on NASDAQ.

-Atomera Incorporated develops, commercializes, and licenses proprietary materials, processes, and technologies for the semiconductor industry in North America and the Asia Pacific.
-The company's lead technology is the Mears Silicon Technology, a thin film of reengineered silicon that can be applied as a transistor channel enhancement to CMOS-type transistors.
-Its customers include foundries, integrated device manufacturers, fabless semiconductor manufacturers, original equipment manufacturers, and electronic design automation companies.
-The company was formerly known as Mears Technologies, Inc. and changed its name to Atomera Incorporated in January 2016.
-Atomera Incorporated was incorporated in 2001 and is headquartered in Los Gatos, California.
+Atomera Incorporated develops, commercializes, and licenses its unique materials, processes, and technologies for the semiconductor sector across North America and the Asia Pacific region.
+Central to its offerings is the Mears Silicon Technology (MST), a refined, ultra-thin silicon film designed to enhance the transistor channel of CMOS-type devices.
+The company serves a diverse range of clients, including foundries, integrated device manufacturers, fabless semiconductor manufacturers, original equipment manufacturers, and electronic design automation companies.
+Established in 2001, the firm, headquartered in Los Gatos, California, operated as Mears Technologies, Inc. until it adopted the name Atomera Incorporated in January 2016.

 What is a covered call on ATOM?